Bluetongue disease

+Clinical signs

 In sheep, BTV causes an acute disease with high morbidity and mortality.
-BTV also infects goats, cattle, and other domestic animals, as well as wild ruminants (for example, blesbuck, white-tailed deer, elk, and pronghorn antelope).
+BTV also infects goats, cattle, and other domestic animals, as well as wild ruminants (for example, blesbuck, white-tailed deer, elk, and pronghorn).
+The clinical signs are summarized under the term FFF (fever, face, feet).

-Major signs are high fever, excessive salivation, swelling of the face and tongue, and cyanosis of the tongue.
+Major signs are high fever, excessive salivation, swelling of the face and tongue, and cyanosis (in severe conditions) of the tongue.
 Swelling of the lips and tongue gives the tongue its typical blue appearance, though this sign is confined to a minority of the animals.
 Nasal signs may be prominent, with nasal discharge and stertorous respiration.

 Some animals also develop foot lesions, beginning with coronitis, with consequent lameness.
 In sheep, this can lead to knee-walking.
-In cattle, constant changing of position of the feet gives bluetongue the nickname the dancing disease.
+In cattle, constant changing of position of the feet gives bluetongue the nickname the "dancing disease".
 Torsion of the neck (opisthotonos or torticollis) is observed in severely affected animals.

 Not all animals develop signs, but all those that do lose condition rapidly, and the sickest die within a week.
 For affected animals that do not die, recovery is very slow, lasting several months.

 The incubation period is 5–20 days, and all signs usually develop within a month.
 The mortality rate is normally low, but it is high in susceptible breeds of sheep.
 In Africa, local breeds of sheep may have no mortality, but in imported breeds, it may be up to 90%.

-In cattle, goats, and wild ruminants, infection is usually asymptomatic despite high virus levels in blood.
-Red deer are an exception, and in them the disease may be as acute as in sheep.
+The manifestation of clinical signs in cattle is contingent upon the strain of virus.
+BTV-8 has been documented to cause a severe disease state and mortality in cattle.
+The current circulation of BTV-3 in Northern Europe is epidemiologically noteworthy due to the presentation of clinical signs in cattle and a higher sheep mortality rate than that observed with BTV-8.
+Other ruminants, such as goats, typically exhibit minimal or no clinical signs despite high viral levels in blood.
+Therefore, they could serve as potential virus reservoirs of BTV.
+Red deer are an exception, as the disease may be as acute as in sheep.

+Lambs infected in utero can develop congenital hydranencephaly, a condition in which the brain's cerebral hemispheres are like Swiss cheese, or absent, and replaced by sacs filled with cerebrospinal fluid.
+Ewes infected with bluetongue virus while pregnant can have lambs with this defect, as well as giving birth to lambs that are small, weak, deformed, or blind.
+These affected lambs die within a few days of birth, or are stillborn.